Hotels in Graz: Where to Stay in Austria's Second City

 What to know about hotels in Graz?

-What is the best area to stay in Graz for tourists?+
+What is the best area to stay in Graz for first-time visitors?+

 What is the best time of year to visit Graz?+

-How do you get from Graz Airport to the city center?+
+How do I get from Graz Airport to the city center?+

 Plan your stay in Graz